Today's Articles

 The Carnegie Colored Library (Houston, TX), Opens

 It was designed by William Sidney Pittman, a Black architect and the son-in-law of Booker T. Washington, and was constructed in 1913.
 It faced Frederick Street.
 The board overseeing the institution was composed entirely of Blacks.
-In 1921 the city of Houston disbanded the library board and made the library a branch of the Houston Public Library system.
+In 1921, Houston disbanded the library board and made the library a branch of the Houston Public Library system.
 Charles Norton Love, an African American civil rights activist and publisher of the Texas Freeman, helped advocate for the construction and funding of the library.

 Legacy: